WarpWorld/crowd-control-unity-plugin/readme.md

 profileIconColor|**Color**|Tint of the user's icon

 ### CCEffectBase
-Information of an effect that can be triggered.
+An effect that can be triggered a Crowd Control session.

 #### Properties
 Name          |Type          |Description